aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M03-Unit 5 Provision an ExpressRoute circuit.md

 ![Diagram ExpressRoute circuit layout for exercise](../media/environment-diagram.png)

-To watch a demonstration of how to create an ExpressRoute circuit, see [Azure ExpressRoute - How to create an ExpressRoute circuit | Azure | Channel 9 (msdn.com)](https://channel9.msdn.com/Blogs/Azure/Azure-ExpressRoute-How-to-create-an-ExpressRoute-circuit?term=ExpressRoute&lang-en=true&pageSize=15&skip=15).

 In this exercise, you will:

 + Task 1: Create and provision an ExpressRoute circuit